sciencePeptideDeck

 What to Look for in a Research Peptide Vendor

 The research vendor space has matured a lot over the past five years, but it still has bad actors.
-Here's what separates the trustworthy from the sketchy.
+Here's what separates the trustworthy from the sketchy when you're evaluating where to get the best sermorelin price without compromising quality.

 Non-Negotiables

 Third-party Certificates of Analysis (CoAs).
 Any legitimate vendor will have their products tested by an independent lab — typically HPLC (high-performance liquid chromatography) for purity and mass spectrometry for identity confirmation.
 CoAs should be batch-specific, not generic.
-If a vendor can't show you a recent CoA, walk away.
+If a vendor can't show you a recent CoA, walk away regardless of their sermorelin price.

 Transparent company information.
 You should know who you're buying from.
 US-based operations with clear contact information, a real address, and responsive customer service are the baseline.

 Reasonable pricing.
 If sermorelin is priced at $15 a vial, the economics don't work for a legitimate operation running proper QC.
-Too cheap is a red flag just like too expensive is suspicious.
+Too cheap is a red flag just like too expensive is suspicious when evaluating sermorelin cost.

 No outrageous claims.
 Research vendors are legally prohibited from making medical claims about their products.
 If a vendor is explicitly marketing sermorelin for "HGH boosting in humans" or making specific therapeutic claims, they're either uninformed or operating recklessly.